ansible-collections/amazon.aws/docs/amazon.aws.ec2_instance_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>a list of IPv6 addresses to assign to the network interface</div>
+                        <div>A list of IPv6 addresses to assign to the network interface.</div>
                 </td>
             </tr>
             <tr>